RachelSa/regenerating-dinosaurs/README.md

 # Using Heroku Scheduler Automate Tasks for Rails 5.x Applications

+Contents
+ - Tutorial Overview
+ - Part 1: Using the Admin Dashboard, Create a Heroku App with the Heroku Scheduler Add-on
+    - Creating a Heroku App
+    - Adding the Heroku Scheduler
+ - Part 2: Create a Rake Task and Configure on Heroku
+    - Creating a Rake Task
+    - Pushing to Github and Deploying to Heroku
+    - Testing and Scheduling the Rake Task

 ## Tutorial Overview

 Some applications need tasks to occur at set intervals.
 Examples of this may include: